Magpie River Adventure - 8 Days - All Inclusive

 National Geographic ranks the Magpie amongst the best rivers worldwide for multi-day whitewater trips.
-Here are 7 reasons why:
+Here are some highlights:

-- Enjoy truly untouched nature (only accessible by helicopter or float plane) and breathtaking scenery of cliffs, steep hills, and never-ending boreal forest.
+- Enjoy truly untouched nature (only accessible by helicopter or float plane) and breathtaking scenery

 - Paddle fun and exciting whitewater.
-Great class III & IV rapids for rafting and inflatable kayaking with little flatwater in between.
+The Magpie has great class III & IV rapids for rafting and inflatable kayaking with little flatwater in between

 Private groups and custom trips

-Do you have a group of 9 people or more (friends, family, colleagues) and are looking for a
+If you have a group of 9 people or more and are looking for a

-- All ground transportation and flights from Longue-Pointe-de-Mingan onwards.
+- All ground transportation and flights from Sept Iles onwards:

 - Your river equipment including wetsuit, personal flotation device, helmet, and paddling jacket.

-- A large drybag for your camping clothing and gear, a small drybag for daytime access, group drybags for tents and wetsuits
+- A large drybag for your camp clothing and gear, a small drybag for daytime access, group drybags for tents and wetsuits

 What’s not included?

-- Alcoholic beverages (we do include some wine and beer but if you would like something special or extra, bring it and we will pack it along).
+- Alcoholic beverages (we will bring some wine and beer but if you would like something special or extra, bring it and we will pack it along)

 - Optional - Quebec fishing permit (can be purchased at a local convenience store before your flight to the river).

-Days 2 to 5 - River descent and wilderness camping.
+Days 3 to 5 – The river life: running the river and wilderness camping

-Over the following days we descend the Magpie river running numerous rapids.
+On the river, you’ll be delighted by how continuous the current is.
 We switch between crafts to maximize fun, using guided rafts and solo inflatable kayaks.
 We also bring along a few inflatable stand up boards (SUPs) that we can cruise along with on calm stretches.
-Guides give thorough safety briefings and paddling instruction, making sure that everyone is comfortable on the river.

-With the inflatable kayaks, shortly after hopping aboard, you’ll be confidently maneuvering the stable boats on your own, charging down rapids and surfing waves.
+With the inflatable kayaks, shortly after hopping aboard, you’ll be maneuvering the stable boats on your own, charging down rapids and surfing waves.
 Guides lead the way in safety kayaks and are always nearby.
-Of course, all rapids are ‘challenge by choice’ and at any time guests can opt to ride in the guided rafts or to walk around.

 The scenery is ever changing throughout our trip.
 Trees grow in stature as we descend the river.
-Calm sections allow us to gaze at giant cliffs and adjoining rivers tumbling off of the hilltops.
-The many beaches can be scanned for tracks of moose, wolves, lynx, and bear and the treetops searched for Osprey nests, the fishing birds of prey that circle high above.
-So seldom are people here that the curious and cautious animal inhabitants watch us from afar.
+Calm sections allow us to gaze at giant cliffs.
+We’ll scan the river banks for tracks of moose, wolves, lynx, and bear and look out for Osprey nests.

 Each camp has its own character and allows us different vantage points of the river valley.
 We set up tents on beaches and flat rock ledges and collect driftwood for a fire.
 Guides prepare ‘happy hour’ and you can change into dry clothes, relax with a book, take a swim, or go fishing.